j-oun/lets-spoon/README.md

 =============
 https://letsspoon.herokuapp.com

-Recipe search site with recipes from the Big Oven API
+Recipe search site built with Sinatra/ActiveRecord, with recipes from the Big Oven API

 Lighthouse Labs midterm project: 5 days to produce a webapp